We may earn money or products from the companies mentioned in this post.(Last Updated On: August 16, 2023)

 They use basically all the same ingredients, except sub out the chorizo with crumbled tempeh, which is a cholesterol-free, high protein and high fiber soybean product.

-You won’t miss the meat with these empanadas, and they are perfect as an appetizer or a whole meal!
+You won’t miss the meat with these empanadas, and they are perfect as an appetizer or a whole meal.

-You’ll love this simple recipe and how fun they are to put together, you can even make the dough the night before and quickly fill and bake in the morning!
+You’ll love this simple recipe and how fun they are to put together – you can even make the dough the night before and quickly fill and bake in the morning!

-How to Make Vegetarian Empanadas
+How to Make Vegan Empanadas

-Making the Simple Empanada Dough
+Making the Empanada Dough